cosmos/testnets/isle/test-java-1/README.md

 ### Opt in Before Launch

-* You must submit your opt-in transaction before the spawn time is reached.
+* You must submit your opt-in transaction before the spawn time is reached to start signing blocks as soon as the chain starts.
   ```
   gaiad tx provider opt-in test-java-1 <consumer node public key>
   ```